jump-dev/jump-dev.github.io/_posts/2022-07-12-constraint-programming.md

  3  4  5  2  8  6  1  7  9
 ```

-### Next-steps
+### Next steps

+In addition to the work already completed, the work sponsored by RelationalAI
-We still have a bit more work to go.
-We want to add support for reified
+will allow us to add support for reified constraints, improve the tutorials
-constraints, improve the tutorials and documentation, and investigate ways that
+and documentation, and investigate ways that we can connect JuMP and MathOptInterface
-we can connect JuMP and MathOptInterface to boolean satisfiability solvers.
+to boolean satisfiability solvers.

 _Miles Lubin, Juan Pablo Vielma, Carleton Coffrin and Changhyun Kwon._